Esraamabrouk2022/E_commerce/README.md

 ## Features
 - **User Authentication**: Users can register, log in, and manage their accounts securely.
+-    **Email Verification**: Users receive an email verification link upon registration.
+Accounts remain inactive until verified.
+Tokens have an expiration time, and users can request a new verification email if needed.
 - **Product Management**: Admins can add, update, and delete products, and manage product categories.
 - **Order Management**: Users can add products to their cart, place orders, and track their order status.
 - **Payment Integration**: The platform integrates a basic payment processing system with status tracking.